The file system

 cd(f::Function, dir::AbstractString=homedir())

-, apply function f
+, applies the f

-and finally return to the original directory.
+function, and returns to the source directory.

 Examples